Photo Credit: Joe

 Tampa has plenty of options when it comes to public transportation.
 If you’re looking for transportation downtown you can choose the Trolley, TECO Line Streetcar, a water taxi (yes, a taxi on the water), a regular taxi or the HART bus.

 Here is the best guide to Tampa’s public transportation.
 Tampa can be navigated by walking or biking (Tampa has a walk score of 49 and a bike score of 53) with some difficulty, but most areas are much simpler with a car.

-You should do pretty well sticking to north and west Tampa areas like Lutz and Citrus Park and parts of south Tampa.
+You should do pretty well sticking to the north and west Tampa areas like Lutz and Citrus Park and parts of South Tampa.

 The description tab gives a helpful breakdown of the map and what considerations you should make before your move.

 Also, every Tampa neighborhood is listed here and you will find crime data for each neighborhood.
-This makes it easy and convenient to search and narrow down the areas before your move.
+This makes it easy and convenient to search and narrows down the areas before your move.

 A Note on Safety in the Lightning Capital

 Tampa’s bold nickname was earned.
 It gets a lot of lightning.
 Keep in mind, it’s a coastal city and does get some tropical weather – usually from June-October.
 Flooding can easily close roads since parts of Tampa are very flat.

 Use common sense, safe habits, and check local news for current info when traveling.